okta/okta-signin-widget/README.md

     - `okta_post_message` - Used when `authParams.display = 'popup'`.
 Uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send the response from the popup to the origin window.

     - `fragment` - Used when `authParams.display = 'page'`.
-Returns the authorization response in the hash fragment of the URL after the authorization redirect. `fragment` is the default for Single-page applications and for standard web applications where `responseType != 'code'`.
+Returns the authorization response in the hash fragment of the URL after the authorization redirect. `fragment` is the default for Single-page applications using the implicit OIDC flow and for standard web applications where `responseType != 'code'`.
+SPA Applications using PKCE flow can set `responseMode = 'fragment'` to receive the authorization code in the hash fragment instead of the query.

     - `query` - Used when `authParams.display = 'page'`.
 Returns the authorization response in the query string of the URL after the authorization redirect. `query` is the default value for standard web applications where `authParams.responseType = 'code'`.
+For SPA applications, the default will be `query` if using PKCE, or `fragment` for implicit OIDC flow.

     - `form_post` - Returns the authorization response as a form POST after the authorization redirect.
 Use this when `authParams.display = page` and you do not want the response returned in the URL.